xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ```

 By default, F# Interactive shows the value of a sequence only to a limited depth; `seq<'T>` values are lazy in the sense that they compute and return the successive elements on demand.
-This means you can create sequences representing very large ranges, and the elements of the sequence are computed only if they’re required by a subsequent computation.
-In the next example, you don’t actually create a concrete data structure containing one trillion elements, but rather you create a sequence value that has the potential to yield this number of elements on demand.
+This means you can create sequences representing very large ranges, and the elements of the sequence are computed only if they're required by a subsequent computation.
+In the next example, you don't actually create a concrete data structure containing one trillion elements, but rather you create a sequence value that has the potential to yield this number of elements on demand.
 The default printing performed by F# Interactive forces this computation up to depth 4:

 ```F#
 > seq {1 ..
 10000000 };;